ullahsamee/proteindesigngroups/README.md

 ## Data Source

-The data is curated from various public sources and community contributions.
+The data is curated from various public sources.

 ## License